LemonBoy/ldm/README.md

 A lightweight daemon that mounts usb drives, cds, dvds or floppys automagically.
 Made for people that have no desktop-manager with all the bells and whistles but still want to enjoy automount.
-It does mount every device in /media and names them by either (in order) volume label, volume uuid or device serial or using the fstab rule for that device, if defined.
+It does mount every device in /mnt (but feel free to change the mount path in the source code) and names them by either (in order) volume label, volume uuid or device serial or using the fstab rule for that device, if defined.
 Everything in ~30Kb of C code with libudev & libmount as only dependencies.

 Callbacks